To develop a safe and effective state of the art gene-based treatment for the Tay-Sachs and Sandhoff diseases (subtypes of GM2 gangliosidosis)

 Summary and Achievements

 Tay-Sachs Disease (TSD) is an inherited neurological disease that severely affects the nervous system, and causes premature death.
 Children with the most common and severe form of Tay-Sachs Disease develop normally for the first months of life, but slowly deteriorate until death, usually by age 5.
 Juvenile and Late Onset forms are also devastating conditions.
-Although TSD was first described in the 1880's, this disease remains untreated.
-In recent years, outstanding therapeutic results have been achieved in mouse models of TSD using state-of-the-art gene therapy systems known as adeno-associated viral (AAV) vectors.
-Translation of these findings from mice to humans is a significant challenge that requires a considerable amount of research.
+Although TSD was first described in the 1880's, there is currently no treatment for these GM2 Gangliosidosis diseases, a subset of a group of lysosomal storage diseases (LSDs).
+They are fatal in children and progressively disabling in their adult onset forms.